Wired Connection Klipper Configuration

 field under the[mcu]

 configuration file.
-After saving and restarting, the mainboard should be connected.
+After saving and restarting, the motherboard can be connected.
 If Klipper promptsADC out of range

-, this is a normal phenomenon; connect the heated bed and thermistor properly, configure the thermistor and output pins for the nozzle and heated bed, then save and restart.
+, it is a normal phenomenon.
+Connect the heated bed and thermistor properly, configure the thermistor and output pins for the nozzle and heated bed, then save and restart.

-Note: All IDs mentioned in the document are examples.
-Each mainboard's ID is different, so modify and fill in according to the actual ID obtained.
+Note: All IDs shown in the document are examples.
+The actual ID of each mainboard is different.
+Please modify and fill in according to the actual obtained ID.